bozsahin/ccglab/README.md

 Linuxes and MacOSs are native environments for CCGlab.

-That will give you what CCGlab needs for fully automatic install:
+That will give you what CCGlab needs for fully automatic install and run:

 <code>bash, sed, apt-get/brew, wget, sudo </code>(you need the last one only if you want the installer to install SBCL Lisp and <code>rlwrap</code> for you--highly recommended)